It's easy to spot us. When “Enter Sandman” comes on, we jump up. When there's a chance to help others, we jump in. We are Hokies.

 Virginia Tech was founded almost 150 years ago to bring knowledge into communities and improve lives.
 Plenty has changed since 1872, but not our driving purpose.
 We teach, we learn, and we reach out so that we may serve.
 We jump at the chance to make a difference.

 Welcome to Virginia Tech's official crowdfunding platform.
 We're here to bring together students, alumni, faculty, staff, and friends to maximize our joint impact for good.
 Are you here to find an exciting project to support?
 To submit your Virginia Tech cause to be considered for promotion this fall?
 You're in the right place to make it happen and make a difference.

 See below for the Jump Crowdfunding Toolkit to help guide you through the crowdfunding process.
 If you wish to apply to use the platform, please refer to the application links in the sidebar.

 “This is a great tool for student organizations trying to find outlets to alumni, university officials and other people who they do not usually come across.
 I think any student group would be interested in utilizing this tool to raise any funds their organization needs.”Brian Kelleher, '17, VT Relay Productions project team lead

 Project Principles: Download PDF

 All project teams are asked to complete a thorough application process.
 Start by reviewing the resources found in the How It Works section.
-Then fill out the appropriate application for your project (the student and faculty/staff application links will be available Sept.
-1, 2017).
+Then fill out the appropriate application for your project, found in the sidebar of this page.
 After your application has been submitted, it will be reviewed by the crowdfunding committee.
 You will be notified of acceptance or rejection within two weeks of the application closing date.
 From there, your team will need to attend an orientation session (mandatory for the project leader, and highly encouraged for other project team members).

 Note: In order to complete the crowdfunding application, you will need to identify at least five members of your crowdfunding project team.